iampatgrady/trackpandemics/info/README.md

 [https://www.trackpandemics.com](https://www.trackpandemics.com)

 ## Project Overview
 This project collects anonymized data for use in pandemic research.
-Additionally, we hope this data can be used to inform institutions and 1st-responders.
+Additionally, we hope this data can be used to inform institutions and first-responders.
 Finally, this project intends to demonstrate that real-time data collection at a global scale is a solved problem.

 ## Making Submissions
 Submit vitals for each member of your household.
 Ideally, this would happen daily for each participant.
 The more data we collect the more information the statistics will reveal.
-Do not be shy, take your temperature and submit a reading today!
+Do not be shy, take your temperature [**and submit a reading**](https://www.trackpandemics.com) today!

 ### Batch Submissions:
 Will soon have support for batch submissions, including loading historical data.
 TODO - project looking for help on coordinating existing hardware oriented solutions.